dannyfeng1/character_sheet_creator/README.md

 The application will be built using:
   - npm to manage project dependencies.
   - [The D&D 5th edition API](http://www.dnd5eapi.co/) to access a directory of D&D information.
-  - 3JS for creating dice models.
+  - 3JS for loading dice models from [this dice rolling program by Anton Natarov](http://www.teall.info/2014/01/online-3d-dice-roller.html)
   - Javascript for underlying logic of the program.
   - HTML/CSS to style the program for a better user experience.